kaylagordon/commandtesting/README.md

 - Run app locally: `npm start`

 ## Deploying
-- Deploys to commandtesting.com automatically from `gh-pages` branch.
-Merge changes into `gh-pages` when ready and changes should be reflected on live site within an hour.
+- Deploys to [commandtesting.com](commandtesting.com) automatically from `gh-pages` branch.
+Merge changes into `gh-pages` and changes should be reflected on live site within an hour.

 ## Tech Stack
 - [React v18](https://react.dev/)